Wednesday, November 24, 2021

 Pictured here are reenactors Sharon and Steve Wood playing Sarah Josepha Hale and Abraham Lincoln.
 See this link here for more details about their NH Humanities program.

-While I think we should all learn more about history from different perspectives, I echo Eric Meltzer's column in today's Conway Daily Sun (see link to his article here) in which he points out the Mass pike signs illustrated above.
+While I think we should all learn more about history from different perspectives, I echo Eric Meltzer's column in today's Conway Daily Sun (see link to his article here) in which he points out the problems with the Mass pike signs illustrated above.

 This is a holiday in which we can enjoy a couple days off work and focus on food, parade, friends and family.
 It has a much less commercial nature to it than many other holidays.